A 3-way LTAS of three *Somethin' Else* CDs — confirming the processing newly added at the RVG Edition 1999 stage

 Measuring the 1958 Somethin' Else

-The following is a case study illustrating with a concrete example this FAQ's central point: that "mastering-stage sound shaping is a separate matter from the cutting EQ curve."
+This section is a case study of the central point made in the related FAQ: that "mastering-stage sound shaping is a separate matter from the cutting EQ curve."

-What the axes of Van Gelder's mastering-stage sound shaping are can also be seen in objective measurement of digital sources.
-For Cannonball Adderley's Somethin' Else (Blue Note BST-81595, recorded 1958) — a towering masterpiece — the author compared three CD sources arranged in release-year order:
+The axes of Van Gelder's mastering-stage sound shaping are also visible in objective measurement of digital sources.
+For Cannonball Adderley's Somethin' Else (Blue Note BST-81595, recorded 1958), the author compared three CD sources arranged in release-year order:

 - Capitol / Blue Note 0777 7 46338 2 6 (1987): a CD made in the early CD era by Ron McMaster.
 The sleeve credit reads "Digital Transfer by Ron McMaster," which is presumed to be a plain transfer from the tape, dating from before the term "remaster" was established